celo-org/docs/blog/05-10-2023-Guide-to-Building-a-Cross-Chain-Interoperability-Between-Celo-and-other-Blockchain-Networks/Guide-to-Building-a-Cross-Chain-Interoperability-Between-Celo-and-other-Blockchain-Networks.md

 ---
 title: Guide to Building a Cross-Chain Interoperability between Celo and other Blockchain Networks
-description: 'Learn how to create smart contracts that allow Celo and other blockchains to communicate with one another',
+description: 'Learn how to create smart contracts that allow Celo and other blockchains to communicate with one another'

 authors:
   - name: Michael Diagbare